SparkWorksnet/sparkworksrest/docs/DataApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **query_latest**
-> ResourceLatestDataResponseAPIModel query_latest(query_latest_resource_data_dto)
+> QueryLatestResourceDataResultDTOAPIModel query_latest(query_latest_resource_data_dto)

-Query the Data Service to retrieve a collection of Resource records with their latest values by their UUID
+Retrieve the latest values received for multiple Resources

-A Spark Works Accounts authenticated common user is able to retrieve all of the platform Resources info that has permissions on.
-An administrator is able to query all of the platform Resources
+Retrieve the latest values received for multiple Resources.
+The response contains the latest value received for the Resource and the timestamp of the measurement.
+For more information on how to define the criteria check the method parameters.

 ### Example
 ```python